DynoRobotics/VirtualRehearsalRoom/Docs/Virtaul Rehearsal Room/Getting Started Instructions/Creating a new VRR project (with settings object).md

 * Full Body avatars
 * Voice settings

-We recommend that you create a folder under Assets in the Unity project that contains all assets related to the project to keep things organized.
+We recommend that you create a folder under Assets in the Unity project that contains all assets related to the project.
 ![[Pasted image 20230522153423.png]]

 Start by creating a subfolder to contain the new settings object.